asharirfan/website-file-changes-monitor/readme.txt

 Website File Changes Monitor is a very easy to use and zero admin plugin.
 Once installed it automatically starts scanning all the files on your WordPress site without requiring any manual intervention.

 However don’t let the simplicity and automation fool you.
 Under the hood the Website File Changes Monitor plugin is a fully blown and configurable tool that every WordPress site administrator should install on their WordPress sites and multisite network.

+#### Instant Email Notifications

+The Website File Changes Monitor plugin sends you an email when it detects file changes on your WordPress sites and multisite networks.

+The email includes all the details about the file changes; how many files were added, modified or deleted.
+The email will also include site admin changes such as plugins or themes installs, uninstalls and updates.

 #### No False Alarms - Just Genuine Alerts!